Introduction

 -

-Since the thumbsticks have built-in buttons (that are activated when you press down) we'll use those to control the Rover Gripper if you have it attached.
+Since the thumbsticks have built-in buttons (that are activated when you press down) we'll use those to control the Gripper if you have it attached.

 -